bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 NOTE: Because the router uses the HTTP verb and URL to match inbound requests, four URLs map to seven different actions.

-NOTE: Rails routes are matched in the order they are specified, so if you have a `resources :photos` above a `get 'photos/poll'` the `show` action's route for the `resources` line will be matched before the `get` line.
+NOTE: Quails routes are matched in the order they are specified, so if you have a `resources :photos` above a `get 'photos/poll'` the `show` action's route for the `resources` line will be matched before the `get` line.
 To fix this, move the `get` line **above** the `resources` line so that it is matched first.

 ### Path and URL Helpers